 The best listeners in the world and the only cure you know for a bad day, you can’t imagine life without your trusted horse.
 Sadly tragedy can happen and we heartbreakingly lose that special friend.
 Becky Murray looks at the things you should keep in mind...

-1. Sometimes having a horse put to sleep isn’t always a black and white decision
+1. Sometimes having a horse put down isn’t always a black and white decision

 A terrible accident can mean the decision is made, but what happens when the decision isn’t so clear?
 You could be facing making a decision on a horse that is going to have a lifetime of unsound, field rest.
 With the help of your vet, have faith that you will arrive at the best decision for your horse and you should never feel guilty for this.
 This isn’t your fault.